greezyBob/SEI-Project-one/README.md

 ### Rotation:
 One of the more challenging parts of the game was ensuring each piece could be rotated by the player.
-In my solution I check to see if the rotation index is increased by 1 do any blocks contain a ‘dead’ class and if not then the rotation can be executed.
+In my solution I check to see when the rotation index is increased by 1 do any blocks contain a ‘dead’ class and if not then the rotation can be executed.
 I had to make individual cases for when a block is near a wall or the floor.

 ### Clearing a row: